M^3RS: Multi-robot, Multi-objective, and Multi-mode Routing and Scheduling: Evaluation

-\textbf{Discussion:} The results for simulated and hardware case studies are given in Table~\ref{tab:sim_exp}.
-The example of generated route sequences are shown in Fig.~\ref{fig:sim_exp} (b)-(c) for simulated cases and in Fig.~\ref{fig:hw_exp} (b)-(c) for the hardware instance.
-It can be seen that a decent success rate is achieved in all missions.
-This indicates that for smaller mission times, a larger robotic fleet would be necessary to cover different tasks.
-The trade-off between SR and DQ is more evident in the two robot missions.
-In other missions, each task has a smaller time window, which means many of the tasks cannot be performed in higher disinfection modes, see Fig.~\ref{fig:sim_exp}.
-Finally, there are some minor delays observed in terms of task completion times for simulation and hardware implementation.
-These delays are caused by slightly longer path planning times.
-Such delays can be accounted for by introducing chance constraints to model stochasticity in the system.
+The metrics for simulated and hardware case studies are reported in Table~\ref{tab:sim_exp}.
+The example of generated route sequences in a simulated experiment is visualized in Fig.~\ref{fig:sim_exp} (b) \& (e), respectively.
+The route sequence for hardware experiments is shown in Fig.~\ref{fig:sim_exp} (c)-(d).
+From Table~\ref{tab:sim_exp}, it can be seen that a decent $SR$ is achieved in all missions.
+Even for missions with tight $T_H$, the $SR$ is high.
+Therefore, a larger robotic fleet would be necessary to compensate for tighter mission times to service as many tasks as possible.
+For missions with shorter $T_H$, there is a decline in the $DQ$ metric.
+This is because with tighter mission times, each task has a smaller time window, which means many of the tasks cannot be performed in higher disinfection modes.
+A possible remedy could be to enable robots to collaborate on different tasks.
+Finally, delays in task completion times were observed in both simulation and hardware implementations.
+These are primarily due to longer-than-expected navigation times caused by environmental and planning uncertainties.
+Such delays can be mitigated by incorporating chance constraints to model system stochasticity more effectively.